jhlddm/TCPM/README.md

 ### Preparing the training data

-For training, two kinds of data:
+For training set, we need data of following files to be prepared:
 * Image files that include the human faces which we aim to detect.
 * Annotation files on images that include the coordinate values of landmark points (same as the center of parts in the models)